Is there any way of understanding what goes on in my head or my heart?

 Can broken, painful relationships ever be put back together?

 Life is about relationships.
 How we feel about ourselves determines our ability to form and sustain healthy relationships.
 There are a number of factors that determine our self-image; understanding our temperaments and those formative influences will help us to answer these questions.
-We run an Online course and Understanding Yourself weekends which will help with understanding.
+Much damage can be done by unhealthy relationships, and healing comes through a proper understanding of healthy relationships.

 We hope that you will find here an understanding of yourself and others that will help you to bring together life-changing truth and the challenges of everyday life.
 We trust that in these resources you will discover principles that will equip you to work through the most challenging relationship issues, whether in your own life or as you offer support for others.